peiwwenn/donation/README.md

 - Usable items ending up in landfills
 The problem is not lack of resources — it is lack of efficient distribution.

+Besides, the core issue is not the lack of resources, but inefficient coordination between donors and recipients.
+Donors often:
+- Do not know which NGOs need specific items
+- Donate without urgency prioritisation
+- Experience slow or unclear communication

+Meanwhile, NGOs struggle with:
+- Managing incoming donations
+- Receiving irrelevant or excessive items
+- Lack of real-time matching systems
+This results in wasted resources and unmet needs.

 SDG alignment
 Our solution supports:
 1. SDG 2 – Zero Hunger